 Example: For the investigation of dog attacks and dealing with dangerous dogs, the cost to taxpayers of Animal Services in the Portland, Oregon area (where pit bulls have attacked 8 times more than the next breed of dog) totalled more than $3 million in the fiscal year 2015.

 The collateral cost of managing the current pit bull crisis in North America far exceeds the cost of monitoring restrictions on pit bull type dogs, including mandatory spay/neutering.
 The costs rise exponentially every year.
-In 1999, pit bulls were about 3% of the U.S. dog population, but accounted for 17% of shelter dog admissions.
-Since 2000, pit bulls have increased to about 5% of the U.S. dog population, but were about 25% of shelter dog admissions and 50% of the dogs killed in shelters during the 10 years ending in 2009.
-Pit bulls since 2010 have increased to almost a third of shelter dog admissions nationally, and more than 60 % of the dogs killed in shelters.
-For more information, see Ban All Pit Bulls – Blogspot and the Dogsbite.org
+Pit bulls since 2010 have increased to almost a third of shelter dog admissions nationally, and more than 60% of the dogs killed in shelters.
+In many areas, more than 90% of dogs in shelters are pit bulls.

 PIT BULLS ARE AN ANIMAL CONTROL ISSUE